8-Week College Courses Online [2025 Guide: Online College Courses]

 Park University

-Although Park University’s main campus is in Missouri, the school has more than 40 different campus locations and also offers a full slate of online courses.
-The university was founded in 1857 and has grown to an annual enrollment of over 16,000 students.
+Although Park University’s main campus is in Missouri, the school has more than 40 different campus locations and offers a full slate of online courses.
+Since its founding in 1857, the university has grown to an annual enrollment of over 16,000 students.
 Altogether, the school offers more than 60 degree programs.

 Peirce College